Why are we building the European Education Area?

 The strategic framework provides the essential structure for collaboration between Member States and key stakeholders to achieve their collective vision.

-The content and structure of Member States’ education and training systems remain the competence of the relevant national or regional authorities.
+The content and structure of Member States’ education and training systems remain the competence of the relevant national and/or regional authorities.